 We work with Pershore Town Council and Worcestershire Wildlife Trust to look after Avon Meadows Community Wetlands and Local Nature Reserve in Pershore.

-We work in partnership with Worcestershire Wildlife Trust to manage two local nature reserves in the area.
+We also work in partnership with Worcestershire Wildlife Trust to manage two other local nature reserves in the area.

 Broadway Gravel Pit

 The local nature reserve is sited to the west of Broadway on an area previously used for gravel extraction until 1957.

 It now contains a variety of semi-natural habitats ranging from seasonal open water, to marsh and dry areas of grassland with scrub.
 The diversity of habitats has resulted in a great range of species being present on the site.
 Over 100 species of flowering plants have been recorded as well as many bird, mammal and invertebrate species, some of which are only found in wetland habitats such as this site supports.